TranPhucVinh/C/Physical layer/Thread/Documents/Deadlock.md

 [1]+  Stopped                 ./a.out
 ```

-When you send a SIGSTOP to suspend_thread inside suspend_thread_func, the thread is halted.
+When you send a SIGSTOP to thread ID ``suspend_thread`` inside ``suspend_thread_func``, the thread is halted.
 But once halted, it cannot process any further code, meaning it can’t resume on its own.

 # Recursive mutex
 Recursive mutex is a mutex that may be locked multiple times by the same process/thread, without causing a deadlock.